xd009642/xd-tts/slides/text_processing.typ

   - Traditionally systems were rule based but statistics and neural networks have offered improvements
   - A lot of people go for hybrid systems to enable tailoring normalisation by domain
-  - For our system we're going to do a fairly traditional rule based approach ]
+  - For our system we're going to do a fairly traditional rule based approach
+  - unicode segmentation and deunicode crates are exceptionally useful and easy to use!
+]

 #slide[